 Use of this app is at your own risk.
 The author assumes no liability for errors, omissions, or damages arising from use of SparkRef.

-- Smart Wiring wizard — load + distance + target VD% → minimum wire, in one pass
+- Smart Wiring Wizard — load + distance + target VD% → minimum wire in one pass, runs every binding rule

 Support the Developer